Yes, Hong Kong has its fair share of seasonal foliage, if you know where to find it! For autumn leaves and cherry blossom, here’s where to go…

 Hong Kong International Airport’s Cherry Blossom Garden, Chek Lap Kok

-The recently-planted 80+ trees at HKIA’s Cherry Blossom Garden in Chek Lap Kok promise to bloom this month, as of writing, so whether you’re travelling out of the city or heading that way (a little trip to Ngong Ping maybe?) — make a stop!
+Over 80 cherry blossom trees were planted at HKIA’s Cherry Blossom Garden in Chek Lap Kok so whether you’re travelling out of the city or heading that way (a little trip to Ngong Ping maybe?) — make a stop!
 The cherry blossom trees chosen to be planted here are said to specially suit our city’s climate, and bloom with a more vivid red hue.

 When: February to March